ifydevops23/DEVOPS-RESUME-PROJECTS/SERVER CONFIGURATION MANAGEMENT OF A 3-TIER WEB APP/README.md

 website content, as well as it’s configuration settings.
-When a user requests a web page, WordPress fetches the relevant data from the database and uses it to generate the requested page, making the website functional, smooth, and optimized.
+When a user requests a web page, WordPress fetches the relevant data from the database and uses it to generate the requested page, making the website functional, smooth, and optimized.<br>

 Our playbook has its own dependencies, which we need to specify in the requirements.yml file, currently empty on shown on the left.
-We want to add the geerlingguy.mysql role from Ansible Galaxy, so copy the following code block into the requirements file:
+We want to add the geerlingguy.mysql role from Ansible Galaxy, so copy the following code block into the requirements file:<br>

 This role will install the MySQL dependencies locally, but by default it will not be installed to a local folder so you won’t see it appear in the file tree.
-To install, run the command below in the terminal:
+To install, run the command below in the terminal:<br>

-This command will install the dependencies (in this case the geerlingguy.mysql role) into our local box.
+This command will install the dependencies (in this case the geerlingguy.mysql role) into our local box.<br>
-With dependencies installed, we are ready to write our own custom role to install WordPress; Step 3 will guide you through the role assembly.
+With dependencies installed, we are ready to write our own custom role to install WordPress; Step 3 will guide you through the role assembly.<br>

-roles:
+roles:<br>
-- name: geerlingguy.mysql
+- name: geerlingguy.mysql<br>

-ansible-galaxy install -r Ansible-Capstone/requirements.yml
+ansible-galaxy install -r Ansible-Capstone/requirements.yml<br>

-Step 3a: WordPress Role
+Step 3a: WordPress Role<br>
-WordPress Requirements
+WordPress Requirements<br>
 Step 3a covers the installation and configuration of the Apache web server and the required PHP packages, which are required to run WordPress.
 ### Installing Required Packages for